Why Beehive?

 Notes by a co-founder //

-When I first heard of ‘fake news’, it was usually linked to something Donald Trump had said – either Trump accusing newspapers of misinformation, or vice versa.
-Then it gradually became a more apparent topic.
-People began talking about media literacy, respectable figures were expressing public concern, schools were addressing the issue in their curriculum.
+I still remember the first times when the words ‘fake news’ put together.
+They were usually connected to something Donald Trump had said – either Trump accusing newspapers of misinformation, or vice versa.
+Then it gradually became a more apparent and widespread topic.
+Slowly, people began talking about media literacy, relevant public figures began expressing concern, schools began addressing the issue in their curriculum.

-For a while, it still felt like a problem fairly removed from me and my world.
-I trusted the newspapers I read (probably because the people I trusted read them too).
-I was well educated, and I thought ‘fake news’ was mainly a problem for people who get informed on social media.
+For a while, it still felt like a problem fairly removed from my world.
+I trusted the newspapers I read (probably, if I’m honest, because the people I trusted read them too – which says a lot about how our opinions are formed).
+I saw myself as a fairly well educated person, and I thought ‘fake news’ was mainly an issue for those who get informed on social media.
 That trust I had made me feel safe.

 Then I moved to the UK.
-I started reading the ‘respectable’ British newspapers, and again felt safe and informed.
+I started reading the ‘trusted’ British newspapers, and again felt safe and informed.
 That is, until I eventually got to articles about my country – a fairly large and relevant one.
-I had been born and raised there, explored all its corners by car and studied the country’s history, sociology and politics for many years in university.
+I had been born and raised there, explored all its corners and studied its history, sociology and politics for many years in university.
 Compared to the general British audience, I was an expert.
-To my surprise, however, it became clear to me that even the most famous British newspapers sometimes spread misinformation about it.
+To my surprise, however, it became clear to me that even the most well-established British newspapers sometimes spread misinformation about it.
 It came in different shapes and forms.
-Sometimes the information was just false, and sometimes presented through a limited and misleading perspective.
-There was often no concrete information but rather a value judgement based on widespread assumptions and not backed by facts.
-Sometimes, even, the misinformation was hidden in seemingly hand-selected images that reinforced inaccurate stereotypes.
+Sometimes the information was simply false, and sometimes presented through a limited and misleading perspective.
+There was often no concrete ‘information’, but rather value judgements based on widespread assumptions and not really backed by facts.
+Sometimes, even, the misinformation was hidden in seemingly hand-selected images that didn’t speak to the reality I knew and reinforced inaccurate stereotypes.

 I was puzzled.
 Could there really be some kind of conspiracy?
 After digging deeper, I realised this was actually a much broader and complex problem.
-I did find fairly extensive public evidence connecting newspapers to politicians, businessmen and institutions all around the world, which made it clear that news stories often do have an agenda.
-But, mostly, in our digital world of free and unlimited information, I realised newspapers need to publish fast, protect their audience and write shiny headlines to conquer more clicks, simply lacking the resources to thoroughly check all which they publish.
-Just like us, their journalists also have unconscious biases (see more about our biased opinions) and political preferences (see how are our opinions formed), and are mostly passing forward content made by other sources that aren’t properly verified (and might just feel right to them).
+I did find fairly extensive public evidence connecting newspapers to politicians, businessmen and institutions all around the world.
+Those connections, appointed by the Leveson Inquiry, for example, made it clear that news stories often do have an agenda.
+But, mostly, in our digital world of free and unlimited information, I realised newspapers need to publish fast, protect their audience and write shiny headlines to win clicks, simply lacking the resources to thoroughly check all that they publish.
+Just like us and any other human beings, their journalists also have unconscious biases (see more about our biased opinions) and political preferences (see how are our opinions formed), and are mostly passing forward content made by other sources that aren’t always properly verified (and might just feel right to them).
 More than that, they might not really be interested in fully verifying those stories when they corroborate their preconceptions (see why people lie).

 Newspapers and journalists themselves acknowledge those issues as some of the main challenges to producing good quality content.
-The acclaimed journalist Christina Nicholson, for example, says newspapers often need to resort to third-party contributors and recalls how she used to write articles for a big US publication that were published “without any review.”
+The acclaimed journalist Christina Nicholson, for example, says newspapers often need to resort to third-party contributors and recalls how she used to write articles for a major US publication that were published, in her own words, “without any review.”

 Still, most people are not willing to hear it.
-When I tried to warn people about the misinformation I read, most of them quickly dismissed me – they thought I was being self-interested, or informed by unreliable sources and faulty statistics (chances are you too were a little suspicious when you read this).
+When I tried to warn people about the misinformation I read, most of them quickly dismissed me – they thought I was being self-interested, or informed by unreliable sources and faulty statistics (let’s be honest, chances are you too were a little suspicious when you read this).
 I can’t really blame them, because up until that moment I had always done the same.
 They, too, thought they lived in a safe and informed world built by their trusted media, and wanted to protect that sense of stability.
-They too thought ‘fake news’ was a problem reserved to flat-earthers on social media and the political opposition.
+They too thought ‘fake news’ was a problem reserved to ‘flat-earthers’ on social media and the political opposition.
 Admitting that one piece of information published by a trusted source was simply wrong was admitting a very hard truth: that we can’t really trust what we read, even when it is published by the most reliable newspapers (see how we sometimes want to protect the stories we’re told, especially when the storytelling benefits us).
-Of course, some newspapers are more committed to the truth than others, and there are ways of verifying whether the information we’re reading can be trusted (see how to avoid misinformation), but we can’t just blindly trust it or let ourselves be influenced by it – no matter where we read it.
+Of course, some newspapers are more committed to the truth than others, and there are ways of verifying whether the information we’re reading can be trusted (see how to avoid misinformation), but we should never trust blindly – no matter where the story is published.

 “How could I really trust anything?
 How could I make sure I wasn’t just consuming stereotypes, distorted opinions and politically-motivated disinformation which would ultimately lead me to support the wrong people and the wrong causes?”